Debugger

 Breakpoints

-- Hit Breakpoints: Stop at the breakpoint when it's hit a certain number of times
+- Add a hit count to a breakpoint, which will only stop at the breakpoint after it's hit a certain number of times.

 Settings